deckhouse/deckhouse/docs/documentation/pages/SECURITY_SOFTWARE_SETUP.md

 ### General Setup

-Modify KESL settings related to network packet marking bits as there are overlaps with the network packet marking by Deckhouse:
+Modify KESL settings related to network packet marking bits as there are overlaps with the network packet marking by Deckhouse.

+First, stop KESL if it is running, and change the settings:

-* Change the `BypassFwMark` parameter value from 0x400 to 0x700
+* Change the `BypassFwMark` parameter value from `0x400` to `0x700`;
-* Change the `NtpFwMark` parameter value from 0x200 to 0x600
+* Change the `NtpFwMark` parameter value from `0x200` to `0x600`.

-First, stop KESL if it is running, change the settings, and then restart KESL.
+Restart KESL.

 Example commands: